More than 22% of American children and adults suffer from chronic facial pain, such as jaw pain, headaches or earaches.

 Your Orofacial Pain Specialist may also take CT scan, MRI and make a cast of your teeth to see how your bite fits together, or may request specialized x-rays for the TM joints.
 Your complete medical history may be reviewed, so it is important to keep your medical office record up-to-date.
 Your Orofacial Pain Specialist will recommend what type of treatment is needed for your particular problem or refer you to a specialist, such as specially trained facial pain experts.
 You may also want to check with your physician about TMJ Disorder -type symptoms.

 Your Orofacial Pain Specialist may also recommend one of the following:

-Your Orofacial Pain Specialist may prescribe a nightguard to prevent your teeth from grinding during
+Practice relaxation techniques.
+Biofeedback or relaxation training may help to manage.
+Your Orofacial Pain Specialist may prescribe a nightguard to prevent your teeth from grinding during sleep.

 Always check your specific medical benefits coverage before undergoing any medical treatment.